 Stress symptoms to look for: Butterflies in the stomach, profuse sweating, increased heart rate, high breathing rate/blood pressure, headaches, circulation issues and cold hands/feet.
 How do you immediately deal with these?
 Breathe..

 The following is a list of five ways to help alleviate stress.
 Strive for as many of the following as possible.
 If you can go 5 for 5 (bold/italicized below), that will boost your longevity and overall health and wellness:

-1. Breathe well – We all breathe.
-But do we breathe well?
+1. Breathe well.
+We all breathe, but do we breathe well?
 Properly?
-If you are constantly stressed – likely not.
+If you constantly are stressed, likely not.
 Breathing is the number one tool our bodies can utilize to deal with stress before it becomes overwhelming and starts to affect our mood and physiology.

-4. Move and Be Still – Get some exercise and relax too – both are equally important DAILY.
+4. Move and be still.
+Get some exercise and relax, too; both are equally important daily.
 At some point in the day, do something besides sit and stress.
 Walk 10 minutes during breaks or after lunch.
-Go to the gym and do a quick circuit and follow it with some easy cardio.
+Go to the gym, do a quick circuit and follow it with some easy cardio.

-The only problem is this occurs when there is small stress and big stress.
+The only problem is, this occurs when there is small stress and big stress.
 The body does not differentiate between the stress of not being able to pay a bill at the end of the month and when bullets are flying over your head.
-Stress is stress and hormonally speaking, the same thing (basically).
+Stress is stress and, hormonally speaking, the same thing (basically).